 Like Art Nouveau, the Retro jewelry period is both highly distinctive and relatively short lived.
 Because platinum was needed as a strategic metal during WWII, the jewelry the 1940s made a sudden turn to rose and rosy-yellow gold.
 The bold dramatic designs that distinguish Retro jewels immediately evoke the style and glamour of Golden Age Hollywood: Joan Crawford, Greta Garbo, Marlena Dietrich and Rita Hayworth.
 There is nothing subtle or demure about it.
 Over-sized Art Deco-inspired creations, but very often asymmetrical and whimsical, featured rubies and diamonds but also many semi-precious stones such as citrine, aquamarine, amethyst and moonstones in large sizes.

 Mid-Century jewelry as in the Fabulous Fifties (and into the early-60s)!
 From Mamie Eisenhower to Elizabeth Taylor to Marilyn Monroe!
 We are back to platinum and diamonds but seemingly in direct opposition to prewar Art Deco style.
 Lots of abstract, free-form, and floral designs with overlapping and pave diamonds.
 Brooches and cocktail rings aplenty.
 More flash than finesse, but lots of impressive, showstopping sparklers.
-Yellow gold also makes a big comeback.

 The mid-to-late sixties may evoke counter culture rebellion and Rock n’ Roll, but in terms of the more artful jewelry it was the late mid-century modern, pop-art, mod and hippie aesthetics that made an impact.
 Wild works of wearable art, mostly free of any fine and larger diamonds and gemstones, made a fleeting appearance.
 Lots of asymmetrical, geometrical, Mondrian inspired expressions incorporating colorful turquoise, lapis, malachite, tiger-eye and onyx inlays, predominantly in yellow gold.